Who is allowed to enter Austria?

 What entry conditions apply when you travel to Austria from another country?

 If you do not enter Austria from any of the above-mentioned countries, you are permitted to enter the country for professional purposes, but you will be required to go into quarantine after entry.
 In principle, it is forbidden to travel to Austria from these countries, and only permissible in exceptional cases.
 When entering Austria, you must present a medical certificate together with test results or else you have to take a PCR or antigen test within 24 hours after entering Austria.
 In any case, you will have to remain in quarantine for five days even if the tests results are negative.
 You can only prematurely terminate the quarantine starting on the fifth day on the basis of a negative PCR or antigen test.
 The day of entrance is day zero, not day one.

 What does the landing ban mean for you?

-A landing ban for passenger flights departing directly from the United Kingdom, South Africa and Brazil has been in effect since 22 December 2020, currently until 21 February 2021.
+A landing ban for passenger flights departing directly from South Africa and Brazil has been in effect since 22 December 2020, currently until 2 May 2021.
 Exceptions do exist, for example for flights to transport caregivers/nursing staff and health care workers.